Overseas Service and Evidence Practice Note (GPN-OSE)

 1. Introduction

-1.1 This practice note provides guidance on service of originating process and other documents outside Australia, as well as on evidence taken abroad.
-Subject to paragraph 2.3 below, this practice note applies to all proceedings in the Federal Court.
+1.1 This practice note provides guidance on service of originating applications and other documents outside Australia, as well as on taking evidence abroad.
+Subject to paragraph 2.7 below, this practice note applies to all proceedings in the Federal Court.

 1.2 This practice note takes effect from the date it is issued and, to the extent practicable, applies to proceedings whether filed before, or after, the date of issuing.

-2.3 The Trans-Tasman Proceedings Act 2010 (Cth) provides for service in New Zealand of initiating documents in civil proceedings started in Australian courts.
-An applicant in a proceeding in this Court may proceed under that Act rather than under Division 10.4 of the Federal Court Rules.
+2.7 The Trans-Tasman Proceedings Act 2010 (Cth) ( "TTPA" ) provides for service in New Zealand of initiating documents in civil proceedings started in Australian courts.
+Where service may be effected under the TTPA, an applicant in a proceeding in this Court should proceed under that Act rather than under Division 10.4 of the Federal Court Rules (see r 10.41).

 Applying for an Order to Examine a Witness outside Australia